Types of Insulin Chart

 If you add zinc and neutral protein hawthorn (NPH insulin) to the liquid, the duration of action is longer.
 These insulins are cloudy because it is not a solution but a suspension.
 Therefore, you must swirl them (not shaken) at least 20 times to ensure that the insulin molecules are evenly distributed.

 Exchange the individual amino acids.
-Doing so, sticking of the individual insulin molecules is possible in the subcutaneous fat tissue for a long time.
-Then, break down into individual insulin molecules after a delay.
-Then, it can absorb into the bloodstream.
+In doing so, sticking the individual insulin molecules is possible in the subcutaneous fat tissue for a long time.
+Then, it breaks down into individual insulin molecules after a delay.
+Then, it can be absorbed into the bloodstream.

-The first analog insulin with an extended duration of action was insulin glargine.
+As per the Oxford Academic, insulin glargine, sold under the brand name Lantus® by Sanofi S/A, received its initial approval in the United States in 2000 (43).
 After the patent expired, similar insulins, so-called “biosimilars,” came onto the market from other companies.
 A longer duration of action is also possible.
-By attaching a fatty acid chain (Levemir / Degludec).
+By attaching a fatty acid chain (Levemir/Degludec).
 These insulins bind to albumin in the blood.
 Their release occurs slowly back to the receptor by the albumin.

 Effect Profile of Long-term Analog Insulin: